 NASA stands for National Aeronautics and Space Administration.
 NASA is a U.S. government agency that is responsible for science and technology related to air and space.

-To do all of this research, it’s most definitely a necessity to have a high speed internet.
+To do all of this research, it’s most definitely a necessity to have high-speed internet.
 A lot of data needs to be transported and processed while doing research and we don’t want the slow internet to be a factor in the new technology that is being researched at NASA right?

-In this blog we will be covering what Network NASA uses, How Fast their internet is, how they achieved those results, And why they need such a high speed internet.
+In this blog, we will be covering what Network NASA uses, How Fast their internet is, how they achieved those results, And why they need such high-speed internet.

 This is a little over 455 times faster than the country with the fastest internet and approximately 5000 times faster than the average internet speed connection.